Johnson9393/InfraProjects/devops-dojo-serverless/README.md

-# Event-Driven File Processing System using AWS
+# Event-Driven Quiz Processing System on AWS

-## Project Overview
+## Introduction

-This project is an enhancement of my existing **DevOps Dojo** application, which was previously deployed on AWS using **Terraform**, **GitHub Actions**, **Docker**, **Amazon ECS Fargate**, and **Amazon RDS**.
+This project is an enhanced version of my existing **DevOps Dojo** application, which is fully deployed on AWS using **Terraform**, **GitHub Actions**, **Docker**, **Amazon ECS Fargate**, and **Amazon RDS**.

-Instead of modifying the existing project, a separate copy has been created to implement a **production-style event-driven architecture** while preserving the original application.
+The objective of this project is to redesign the existing file upload workflow by implementing an **event-driven serverless architecture** while reusing the existing infrastructure and CI/CD pipeline.

-## Project Objective
+Instead of modifying the original project, a separate copy has been created to safely implement and validate the new architecture without affecting the existing application.

-The objective of this project is to redesign the existing file upload workflow by introducing a **serverless event-driven pipeline** using **Amazon S3** and **AWS Lambda**.
+---

-Instead of writing uploaded files directly to the database, the application will upload CSV files to an S3 bucket.
-An S3 ObjectCreated event will automatically trigger a Lambda function, which will validate the uploaded file and insert the data into Amazon RDS.
+# Problem Statement

-## Existing Architecture
+In the current application, uploaded quiz or interview question files are processed by the backend service and the data is written directly into Amazon RDS.

 ```text
 User